 - Most Powerful Acoustic Guitar: Alvarez AD30

-The Alvarez AD30 is another best sounding acoustic guitar giving a high-quality playing experience for its lower-end price.
-It comes with a sitka spruce top and a mahogany semi-gloss neck.
-The tone has a significant volume which is warm and bright.
-In addition, the guitar comes packed with a surprising amount of power which means you can play as aggressively as you like.
+The Alvarez AD30 is another great-sounding acoustic guitar, giving a high-quality playing experience for its lower price.
+It comes with a Sitka spruce top and a mahogany semi-gloss neck.
+The tone has a significant volume, which is warm and bright.
+In addition, the guitar comes packed with a surprising amount of power, which means you can play as aggressively as you like.

 - Best Looking Acoustic Guitar: Yamaha Storia 1